Your claim could be worth...

 While dogs don’t operate by human standards of behaviour, sudden aggression often results from a dog’s owner failing to provide proper care or training.
 Poor socialisation, mistreatment, or fear can contribute to aggressive behaviour.

 Dog owners are responsible for monitoring their dogs’ behaviour in public places and ensuring they are properly trained.
-Unfortunately, some people encourage their dogs to be aggressive, leading to severe physical and mentally disabling dog attack injuries.
+Unfortunately, some people encourage their dogs to be aggressive, leading to severe physical and mental injuries.

 If you or someone you know has experienced a dog attack, you may be able to claim dog bite compensation.
 This applies to dog attacks in public or at someone’s home.
-The claim may be made against the dog’s owner or the person responsible for the animal at the time of the attack, such as a dog walker or dog sitter.
+The claim may be made against the dog’s owner or the person responsible for the animal at the time (such as a dog walker or sitter).

-At Watermans, our dog bite injury lawyers specialise in handling these cases.
+At Watermans, our dog attack solicitors specialise in handling these cases.
 Contact us today to start your dog bite compensation claim.

 Types of Dog Injury Claims

-If you’ve been bitten by a dog or suffered any injury due to a dog bite incident, you may be eligible to make a claim for compensation.
+If you’ve been bitten by a dog or suffered any injury due to a dog bite incident, you may be eligible to make a compensation claim.
 Our expert personal injury solicitors have extensive experience handling various dog bite cases and animal injury claims.
 We can help you if you have suffered from:

 Making a Claim